How is Diversity Important to You?

 This university is ranked at #713 in male to female diversity nationwide.
 The undergraduate population is comprised of 101 males and 80 females.

 Where available, the chart below will include the male to female distribution among ABU's undergraduate students.

-The disparity between the counts of men and women at Arlington Baptist University is on par with the national average.
+The disparity between the counts of men and women at Arlington Baptist University is lower than the national average.

 Where available, the chart below will include the male to female distribution among ABU's faculty.

-The ratio of male to female faculty at ABU is on par with national averages.
+The ratio of male to female faculty at ABU is above average.

-A vast majority of undergraduates attending ABU come from within Texas.
-This places ABU's level of geographic diversity well below the national average and gives it a national geographic diversity ranking of #2,232.
+Over 90% of the students attending Arlington Baptist University come from within Texas.
+This puts ABU's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,692.

 The Amount of International Students at ABU

 We wanted to tell you more about the international students on campus, but this data is not available.